 What programs must be accessible?

 Every type of program, meeting, exhibit, tour, and event, whether held for the Tulane community or open to the public, must consider the access needs of persons with disabilities.
 This includes all Tulane-sponsored activities held off campus.
-There is also an obligation to ensure accessibility to events being held at a Cornell facility that are sponsored by an outside person or organization.
+There is also an obligation to ensure accessibility to events being held at a Tulane facility that are sponsored by an outside person or organization.
 If you are involved with coordinating the use of Tulane facilities with outside groups, you should discuss whose responsibility it will be to ensure accessibility and accommodations.
 Agreements for using Tulane facilities should clearly specify which party will assume responsibility for these obligations at the event.

 Who is responsible for disability access to an event?